Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Extended Literature Review

 \subsection{Our Work}

-Our contribution lies at the intersection of spatial causal inference, methods for deconfounding under unobserved confounding, and modern deep latent-variable modeling.
-Existing approaches to spatial interference either assume that all relevant confounders are observed, or else mitigate bias through strong structural assumptions and priors—for example, by imposing smooth latent fields, leveraging restrictive IV conditions, or specifying parametric Bayesian models.
-In parallel, the “deconfounder” framework demonstrates that multiplicity of causes can be exploited to infer substitutes for unobserved confounders, thereby restoring point identification; however, these methods are designed for i.i.d.\ settings with many simultaneous treatments (e.g., recommender systems, panels), and do not naturally extend to spatial domains where interference and locality are intrinsic.
+Our contribution lies at the intersection of spatial causal inference, deconfounding under unobserved confounding, and modern deep latent-variable modeling.
+Existing spatial-interference methods typically assume that all relevant confounders are observed.
+Conversely, methods for unmeasured spatial confounding mitigate bias through explicit field models, fine-scale covariate variation, IV-style exogenous variation, or strong priors.
+In parallel, the \emph{deconfounder} framework shows that multiplicity of causes can reveal substitutes for unobserved confounders, but is designed for i.i.d.\ settings with many simultaneous treatments and does not naturally extend to spatial domains where interference and locality are intrinsic.

-The \emph{Spatial Deconfounder} closes this gap.
-We treat interference itself as the source of multi-cause information: treatment vectors on a unit and its neighbors contain precisely the dependence needed to reveal the hidden confounding field.
-By training a CVAE with a spatial prior, we nonparametrically reconstruct a smooth latent confounder from these local treatment vectors.
-This substitute confounder can then be used to adjust for bias, enabling identification and estimation of both direct and spillover effects.
-Crucially, our method achieves this without committing to a fully specified latent-field model or relying on IV-style exclusion restrictions, thereby combining the flexibility of nonparametric deconfounding with the structural realities of spatial interference.
+The \emph{Spatial Deconfounder} closes this gap by treating localized interference itself as the source of multi-cause information: a unit's own treatment and neighboring treatments provide spatially indexed views of a shared latent field.
+By training a C-VAE with a spatial prior, we nonparametrically reconstruct latent spatial confounding from these local treatment vectors.
+The resulting substitute confounder enables an interference-driven deconfounding strategy for identifying direct and spillover effects without specifying a latent-field model or requiring multiple treatment types.